Confirming the occupational method of work in the workplace

 Core ideas you must understand for this topic

-• Vapour control layers (VCL): Correct placement of VCLs on the warm side of insulation to prevent interstitial condensation, ensuring airtightness and moisture management.
+- →Vapour control layers (VCL) and breather membranes: Correct placement of VCL on the warm side of insulation to prevent interstitial condensation, and breather membranes on the cold side to allow moisture vapour to escape.

 Learning Objectives